Here is a quick overview on several key elements to look out for when developing using the Razer Chroma SDK.

 1) POSSESS THE NECESSARY RAZER CHROMA PERIPHERALS

 Ensure that you have Razer Chroma peripherals that are supported by the Razer Chroma SDK.
-You can refer to the full list supported by the SDK here.
 The optimal line of hardware to own for development would be

 The Razer Laptop can be supported by simply using an API that is further explained in (2).

 2) BUILDING ACCURATE SUPPORT FOR AS MANY RAZER PRODUCTS AS YOU CAN

 Using Generic Layout